MLW National Openweight Championship

 The MLW National Openweight Championship is an openweight professional wrestling championship created and promoted by the American professional wrestling promotion Major League Wrestling (MLW).
 The title was unveiled on April 18, 2019.
 The title's openweight nature means that wrestlers from both MLW's heavyweight and middleweight divisions are eligible to challenge for it.
+Austin Aries is the current champion in his first reign.
+He won the title by defeating Blue Panther on MLW Fusion in Cicero, Illinois on February 7, 2026.